PAARKAVYB/Ex1-AAI/README.md

 ### STEP 12:
 Set options for the graph appearance.
 ### STEP 13:
-Generate the graph using networkX.
+Generate the graph using networkx.
 ### STEP 14:
 Update margins and display the graph using matplotlib.pyplot.